Elon Musk defends using prescribed ketamine for ‘negative frame of mind’

 X announced a content partnership with Lemon in January but Musk abruptly cancelled “The Don Lemon Show” last week ahead of the airing of the first episode.

-Lemon, whose interview with Musk included a tense exchange on the issue of hate speech on X, said the Tesla CEO’s stated commitment to free speech “seems not to include questions of him from people like me”.
+Lemon, whose interview with Musk included a tense exchange about hate speech on X, said the Tesla CEO’s stated commitment to free speech “seems not to include questions of him from people like me”.

 Musk said later on X that Lemon’s approach was “basically just ‘CNN, but on social media’” and “lacked authenticity”.